308Bachelor4Ever/Arduino-IoT-experimental/BlinkLED/README.md

 ![](attachements/IMG_2259.jpeg)

-Use this program to configure the WiFi Module:
+Use the BlinkLED.ino program in this folder to configure the WiFi Module pictured below (ESP8266 with breakout board):

 ![](attachements/IMG_2127.jpeg)